Greater Yellowstone Ecosystem: Fauna

 Anecdotal information on grizzly bear abundance dates to the mid-19th century, and administrators have made informal population estimates for more than 70 years.
 From these sources, ecologists know the species was common in Greater Yellowstone when Europeans arrived and that the population was not isolated before the 1930s, but is now.
 Researchers do not know if bears were more or less common than now.

 A 1959-1970 bear study suggested a grizzly bear population size of about 176, later revised to about 229.
 Later estimates have ranged as low as 136 and as high as 540; the most recent is a minimum estimate of 236, but biologists think there may be as many as 1,000 bears in the ecosystem.
 Although the Greater Yellowstone population is relatively close to recovery goals, the plan's definition of recovery is controversial.
 Thus, even though the population may be stable or possibly increasing in the short term, in the longer term, continued habitat loss, climate change, and increasing human activities may well reverse the trend.

 Yellowstone cutthroat trout (Oncorhynchus clarki bouvieri) have suffered considerable declines since European settlement, but recently began flourishing in some areas.
-Especially in Yellowstone Lake itself, long-term records indicate an almost remarkable restoration of robust populations from only three decades ago when the numbers of this fish were depleted because of excessive harvest.
+Especially in Yellowstone Lake itself, long-term records indicate an almost remarkable restoration of robust populations from only three decades ago when the numbers of this fish were depleted because of excessive harvest and invasive lake trout.
+An aggressive lake trout removal program has caused the cutthroats to rebound.
 Its current recovery, though a significant management achievement, does not begin to restore the species' historical abundance.
-Also, they declined because of invasive lake trout.
-An aggressive lake trout removal program has caused the cutthroats to rebound.

 Early accounts of pronghorn (Antilocapra americana) in Greater Yellowstone described herds of hundreds seen ranging through most major river valleys.
 These populations were decimated by 1900, and declines continued among remaining herds.
-On the park's northern range, pronghorn declined from 500 to 700 in the 1930s to about 122 in 1968.
+On the park's northern range, pronghorn declined from around 500-700 in the 1930s to about 122 in 1968.
 By 1992 the herd had increased to 536.